Welcome!

 *Carnegie Observatories; Tea Talk, Dec.
 2020

-*The Chinese University of Hong Kong, Hong Kong; Workshop on Cosmology, Jan.
+*The Chinese University of Hong Kong; Workshop on Cosmology, Jan.
 2018

 University of the Basque Country, Spain; Cosmology Seminar, Oct.
 2017